wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [Wasteland Starting Gear DC](https://www.nexusmods.com/newvegas/mods/75789)

-This is a mod that provides you stat based starting gear at the beginning of your TTW playthrough.
+This is a mod that provides you with stat based starting gear at the beginning of your TTW playthrough.

 ### [TTW No Free Levelup](https://www.nexusmods.com/newvegas/mods/82173)